-- Install a jumper wire between the two F-F terminals.
-Be careful not to touch the T-T terminals as it may damage the control. - Push reset button for 2 seconds. - Turn room thermostat up so that it calls for heat. - Disable the air operated fuel valve. - To activate the oil primary momentarily dis connect one end of the jumper wire on the F-F terminals.
+- · Install a jumper wire between the two F-F terminals. - Push reset button for 2 seconds. - Turn room thermostat up so that it calls for heat. - · Disable the air operated fuel valve. - To activate the oil primary momentarily dis connect one end of the jumper wire on the F-F terminals.
 The burner will attempt to fire.